la2050/archive/_projects/2016/nutrition-and-garden-education-for-underserved-children-common-threads-with-the-kitchen-community.md

   teaches children nutrition and cooking skills and knowledge through recipes and interactive games.
 We will provide Common Bytes demo lessons in these teachers’ classrooms as well as ongoing technical assistance.
+Please explain how you will define and measure success for your project.​: >- CTs’ and TKC’s combined goals are to: 1) provide at least 1,886 students, grades preK-8, with 8-16 hours each of interactive nutrition and/or garden education; 2) increase student nutrition knowledge, vegetable liking, and communication to the family about healthy eating; and 3) increase use of school gardens by providing a STEM-aligned curriculum, training, and support to teachers.
+CT also seeks to roll out our Common Bytes platform in at least six schools with 80 teachers and 480 youth.

+  Evaluations consistently prove CTs’ Small Bites nutrition education improves student nutrition knowledge, attitudes, and behaviors.
+During the 2016-17 and 2017-18 school years, we will measure the impact of Small Bites through our internal pre- and post-survey of a national random sample of student participants.
+We specifically expect to achieve the following outcomes:

+  - 92% of students will have medium or high scores for vegetable liking;

+  - 76% of students will agree or strongly agree that they tell their families about healthy eating; and

+  - Students will be almost twice as likely to answer nutrition knowledge questions correctly.

+  We will also work with TKC during SY16-17 on a process evaluation of the pilot implementation of Garden Bites and during SY17-18 to evaluate student knowledge and behavior.
+We expect Garden Bites to achieve at least similar outcomes to those we achieved in the past through Small Bites, but hypothesize that impacts on student would be compounded.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Publicity/awareness
+  - Network/relationship support
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/nutrition-and-garden-education-for-underserved-children-common-threads-with-the-kitchen-community/skild-prod.s3.amazonaws.com/myla2050/images/custom540/9369505955741-team90.jpeg
 organization_name: Common Threads